fastoch/Podman-Tutorial/README.md

 To see all containers and their current status: `podman ps -a`

 We can use the `--name` flag when creating a container.
 If we don't specify a container name, podman will give it a random name.
+Using the `--name` flag can lead to **naming conflicts**, it's best not to use it and let podman assign random names.

 ---